Memory: Natural Remedies

 Most people realise a nutritious diet can keep their bodies healthy.
 So why not their minds – and memories – too?
 Here are some of the foods that may keep your brain, as well as the rest of you, in good working order:

-Drinking tea – either ordinary black tea or green – may help prevent Alzheimer’s because it reduces the production of a brain chemical thought to be involved in the development of the disease.
-Drinking moderate amounts of red wine may also help to protect the brain against dementia.
-But drinking a lot of alcohol over a long period of time may increase your risk of developing a dementia-like condition, symptoms of which include loss of short-term memory.
+Drinking tea – either ordinary black tea or green – may help prevent Alzheimer’s because it reduces the production of a brain chemical thought to be involved in the development of the disease (vi).
+Drinking moderate amounts of red wine may also help to protect the brain against dementia (vii).
+But drinking heavily or binge drinking may make you more likely to develop Alzheimer’s or another form of dementia compared with someone who drinks in moderation (viii).
 Keep your memory safe, and aim for no more than 14 units of alcohol a week spread over at least three days.

-A spice widely used in Indian food called turmeric has also been linked with the slowing down of the onset of dementia, thanks to an active substance it contains called curcumin.
+A spice widely used in Indian food called turmeric has also been linked with the slowing down of the onset of dementia, thanks to an active substance it contains called curcumin (ix).

 Whole grain cereals

-Whole grains are a key part of the Mediterranean diet, which has been linked to a lower risk of mild cognitive impairment.
+Whole grains are a key part of the Mediterranean diet, which has been linked to a lower risk of mild cognitive impairment (xi).
 But to be honest, eating just about anything in the morning could improve your memory and attention throughout the day compared with skipping breakfast altogether.

 Egg yolks are thought to be linked to mental performance because they contain a substance called lutein.
 This is found naturally in the brain, and it’s thought that the higher your level of lutein, the better you can process information.

 Colourful fruit such as blueberries, blackberries, raspberries, cherries and blackcurrants are good healthy all-rounders, thanks largely to the fact they contain substances called antioxidants.
 Plus they may be good for your brain.
-Eating blueberries, for instance, has been linked with improved learning and memory.
+Eating blueberries, for instance, has been linked with improved memory in older people (xii).

 Meanwhile, try cutting down on food that’s high in saturated fat (mostly found in animal products), as too much saturated fat may increase your cholesterol levels.
 Why?
-Because having high cholesterol is linked to some types of dementia.
-Eating less salt may help too, as salt increases blood pressure (again, according to the NHS, high blood pressure puts you at risk of developing some types of dementia).
+Because having high cholesterol is linked to some types of dementia (xiii).
+Eating less salt may help too, as salt increases blood pressure (according to Blood Pressure UK, high blood pressure is a risk factor for a type of dementia called vascular dementia (xiv)).

 Have fun with memory games